A commitment to education from 1941

-Finally, from 2012, the College offers the Official Elementary Music Teachings in the Music school San Fernando.From 1976
+Finally, from 2012, the College offers the Official Elementary Music Teachings in the Music school San Fernando.Since 1976

 In June of 1979, the Camping of Pillarno with a group of 70 participants.
 It lasted three days and, given the success of the experience, they decided to continue carrying out a summer camp of 15 days in a location where the weather could be better.
 During 35 years, the summer camps of the College have had an enormous acceptance with more than 200 participants each year.1979 - 2013

-San Fernando IT Services It was an initiative of the School aimed at offering training services for individuals and companies at a time when personal computers were beginning to be implemented.
+San Fernando Computer Technology It was an initiative of the School aimed at offering training services for individuals and companies at a time when personal computers were beginning to be implemented.

 The School was an Authorized Center for teaching Professional Administrative Training and Management Informatics, where they obtained their degree near 500 students.

 Level 3 degrees were also taught Child educator (330 titled), and CFGS Physical and Sports Activities (136 titled).1987 to 2006